qcz/vscode-text-power-tools/README.md

 # Text Power Tools

-Text Power Tools is an all-in-one text manipulation extension for VS Code inspired by _TextFX_ for Notepad++ and _Filter Lines_ for Sublime Text.
+Text Power Tools is an all-in-one text manipulation extension for VS Code inspired by _TextFX_ for Notepad++ and _Filter Lines_ and _Text Pastry_ for Sublime Text.
 All commands supports multiple selections where it is applicable, and many of them can target new documents, so the original source remains unchanged.

 All features are available from either the *Command Palette* or the editor context menu.
 To access the commands from the Command Palette use `Ctrl+Shift+P`, and enter `tpt` or part of your favourite Text Power Tool command name (e.g. `filter`, `guid` etc.) to quickly access the list of available commands.
 Almost all commands are available from the editor context menu, which is accessible from the *Text Power Tools* submenu after right clicking in the editor area.